lgngrvs/logangraves.com/posts/transformers.md

 *note: images won't work yet due to differences between local workspace and my website urls. check back once this post is finished and the images will work probably*

+Ideally I will eventually be able to write my own textbook on this or something. maybe this is hubris but i feel like i could explain this way better than the existing resources do, save maybe for 3b1b.
+At least, from fundamentals.
 ## meta: how to learn this
 basically i want to learn by explaining how transformers work. why they work... different question.